XuyangAbert/DECALF/README.md

 ## Example running experiments
 For the pytorch implementation, use the google colab with A100 GPU instance by running the `calfd_pytorch_demo.py` file.

 User can change the variable `ALStrategy` to change the AL method.
+The label budget can be adjusted by adjusting the parameters below:
+`initseed`: the size of initial label set for training the base learner.
+We set it as 100 for all AL methods in FashionMNIST, CIFAR-10, and SVHN datasets.
+For CIFAR-100 and TinyImageNet, we set it to be 500 and 1000 respectively.
+`NUM_QUERY`: the label budget after the initial model has been trained.
+`NUM_ROUNDS`: we set it as 1 to conduct single round query.

 ## Results